 The footing was designed to behave elastically when subjected to an axial load equal to the maximum axial capacity of the column.
 This was done in order to assure that the column behavior was isolated.
-The footing was thus oversized versus the prototype.
-The footing was as built dimensions are 54 in. x 57.5 in. x 30 in. high.
-The longer side was sized to provide adequate cover for PVC tubes which were inserted into the footing.
+The final footing dimensions are shown in Figure 4.9.
+The original footing was designed as a 54 in. x 54in. square.
+However, one side was later extended to 57.5 inches to provide adequate cover for PVC tubes which were inserted into the footing.
 The purpose of the PVC tubes was to provide holes through which the footing could be fastened down to the strong floor.
 These tubes were later proved unnecessary when testing the first column revealed that the footing did not need to be fastened to the strong floor.